-Biola is one of the more expensive on this list, at $42,271, and its enrollment of 5,942 students might be too large for some.
-Also, the Los Angeles locale, and its traffic, is a bit intimidating for students looking for a low-profile or small-town atmosphere.
+Biola is one of the more expensive schools on this list—its tuition for 2014–2015 will be $33,322—and its enrollment—at just undr 6,000 students—might be too large for some.
+Also, the Los Angeles locale, and its traffic, may be a bit intimidating for students looking for a low-profile or small-town atmosphere.

 2. Seminary for Undergraduates: Moody Bible Institute (Chicago, IL)

 Chicago-based Moody Bible Institute is perhaps the clearest example of a pure Bible school at the undergraduate level.
 Think “seminary” for undergraduates.

 Moody locates itself within the long, but thinning, tradition of university-level education focused on ministry preparation.
 Few schools have a history or recognition comparable to Moody’s, while maintaining roots within the soil of conservative, evangelical ministry training.

 Originally started in the late 19th century by revivalist Dwight L. Moody, this Society for Bible Study has since blossomed into one of the most widely recognized Christian schools in the world.
 Eschewing the terms “college” and “university,” Moody dons the title of “Institute” strategically, avoiding the misnomer of “liberal arts college,” since it is not focused on broad-based humanities education.
 Nor is it a “university” in the sense of offering more than half of its degrees outside of the humanities.